The Home at 1900 Whited Street

 The Haunted Mansion

-At the corner of Whited Street and Ballinger, 1900 Whited Street to be exact, next to the one-time West Side Belt Railroad tracks, sits an old mansion that has been converted into a restaurant.
+At the corner of Whited Street and Ballinger, originally addressed as 1766 Ballinger Street and now listed as 1900 Whited Street, next to the one-time West Side Belt Railroad tracks, sits an old mansion that has been converted into a restaurant.
 The home was built in the 1850s and has reportedly been the seen of several hauntings over the years.

 The stately home was once a rest stop along the railway line for passengers heading to downtown Pittsburgh, and also a place to rent carriages for funerals.
 It is also rumored that it was once the site of a brothel.